2021 South Alabama Jaguars football team: Schedule

-The 2021 schedule consists of 6 home and 6 away games in the regular season.
-The Jaguars will travel to Sun Belt foes Texas State, Louisiana–Monroe, Troy, and Appalachian State.
-South Alabama will play host to Sun Belt foes Louisiana, Georgia Southern, Arkansas State, and Coastal Carolina.
+The 2021 schedule consisted of 6 home and 6 away games in the regular season.
+The Jaguars would travel to Sun Belt foes Texas State, Louisiana–Monroe, Troy, and Appalachian State.
+South Alabama would play host to Sun Belt foes Louisiana, Georgia Southern, Arkansas State, and Coastal Carolina.

-South Alabama will host two of the four non-conference opponents at Hancock Whitney Stadium, Southern Miss of the Conference USA and Alcorn State, from NCAA Division I FCS Southwestern Athletic Conference, and will travel to Bowling Green of the Mid-American Conference and Tennessee of the Southeastern Conference.
+South Alabama would host two of the four non-conference opponents at Hancock Whitney Stadium, Southern Miss of the Conference USA and Alcorn State, from NCAA Division I FCS Southwestern Athletic Conference, and would travel to Bowling Green of the Mid-American Conference and Tennessee of the Southeastern Conference.